Clinton Kelly's Party-Planning Secrets

-COOKING LIGHT: It's 2013.
+COOKING LIGHT: It's the 21st century.
 How do you invite guests in a cordial way that doesn't require a printing press?

 CLINTON KELLY: I love a written invite—I will always be a fan.
 It's so special now to receive one.
 But it's completely appropriate to send an e-mail.
 I do not like the electronic invite—the "e-vite"—though.
 If you're inviting 12 to 20 people, you can send each person an e-mail with their actual name in the body, saying, "RSVP if you can."
 That's not too much to ask.